webbcam/debugserver-js/docs/started.rst

 Connect
 =======

-Once the DebugServer is running, you can then connect to the Server's socket using any language that supports sockets.
+Once the :ref:`DebugServer is running<Run>`, you can then connect to the Server's socket using any language that supports sockets.
 Here we show an example in Python:

 ::